bearded-avenger/wp-live-search/README.txt

 results=""
 The text displayed for the results.
 Defaults to `entries found`.

+number=""
+Total search result to return.
+Default is 20

+compact="true"
+Makes a tiny WP Live Search for use in header widgets and such

 target=""
 An optional target UL parent to send the search results to.
 Example `target="#someotherdiv"`.